mmmarinho/ROS2_Tutorial/docs/source/create_interface_package.rst

 With the :file:`AmazingQuote.msg`, we have seen how to use built-in types.
 Let's use the service to learn two more possibilities.
 Let us use a message from the same package and a message from another package.
 Services cannot be used to define other services.

+Add the file :file:`WhatIsThePoint.srv` in the :file:`srv` folder with the following contents

 :download:`WhatIsThePoint.srv <../../ros2_tutorial_workspace/src/package_with_interfaces/srv/WhatIsThePoint.srv>`

 .. literalinclude:: ../../ros2_tutorial_workspace/src/package_with_interfaces/srv/WhatIsThePoint.srv